-If you use the KPIs to compare high performing employees with those who’re struggling to perform, you run the risk of demotivating your already unproductive employees and increasing turnover rates.
+If you use the KPIs to compare high-performing employees with those who’re struggling to perform, you run the risk of demotivating your already unproductive employees and increasing agent turnover rates.

 Use the contact center metrics to devise ways to improve your employee performance.

 Get your high performers to share their routines and experiences with those who are struggling.
 This will help boost the overall call center performance.